triumphbrandstory/sidebar-template/README.md

 ## Technology

 Memory Lake is built using Next.js, a React framework that enables server-side rendering and generating static websites.
 The application leverages modern web technologies to provide a smooth and responsive user experience.

-## Created By

-Memory Lake is developed by a creative duo based in Brazil, passionate about the intersection of technology and human experience.